For many businesses, their marketing efforts need to reach a local audience. Here are some local marketing strategies for small businesses.

 Website optimization is key to driving traffic, but is your website optimized for local users?
 Not only should you follow search engine optimization (SEO) best practices, such as employing keyword research to inform your website content, you should also guarantee that your website offers a top-notch mobile experience, said Heather Lodge, chief marketer at Click and Mortar.

 "More than half of traffic coming to websites is from mobile devices," she said.
-"If you have a website that's nice and streamlined, with large text to read on small screen and large buttons to easily click, you'll have an easier time attracting local business."
+"If you have a website that's nice and streamlined, with large text to read on a small screen and large buttons to easily click, you'll have an easier time attracting local business."

 In addition to these recommendations – which are key for any digital marketing strategy – your website should also be localized, Lodge said.
 That means determining keywords and key phrases based on local SEO – ask yourself, "What is the local market searching for on Google?"
 A good rule of thumb is to frequently mention your community or nearby communities.
 If you're targeting a regional audience, consider adding language to your website like "serving the tri-state area," for example.